 Are some people more prone to tooth discoloration than others?

-Yes, genetics can play a role in how easily teeth become discolored.
+Yes, genetics can play a role in how easily teeth become stained.
 Some people naturally have thinner enamel, making their teeth more susceptible to staining.
 Due to their genetic makeup, others may have naturally darker or more yellow-toned teeth.
-While genetics cannot be changed, good oral care and professional treatments can help keep teeth looking bright.
+While you can’t change genetics, good oral care and professional treatments can help keep teeth looking bright.

 Can drinking more water prevent tooth discoloration?